cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/agents.md

 								 `install_agents.py` script

 *  `-v, --verbose`             - Show verbose output.
 You can apply
-								 this up to three times (i.e. -vvv)
+								 this up to three times (i.e. -vvv).

 *  `-t, --tenant-name TEXT`    - The name of the tenant of the relevant
 								 deployment(s).
 If not specified, the
-								 current tenant is used
+								 current tenant is used.

 *  `--manager-ip TEXT`    - The private IP of the current leader (master) Manager.
                             This IP is used to connect to the Manager's